sndp-s/fastapi_addressbook/README.md

 ## License
-This project is licensed under the [Project Name] License.
+This project is licensed under the fastapi_addressbook License.
 For more details, see the [LICENSE](LICENSE) file.